Hanro50/MSMC/README.md

       <tr>
   <tr>
    <tr>
- <td>"Canceled"</td>
+ <td>"Cancelled"</td>
   <td>When the user closes out of a popup (Electron / NV.js / methods that involve a GUI only) . </td>
       </tr>
    </table>

 ### WindowsProperties
 Window property is set to any to avoid needing both nw.js and electron loaded as dev dependencies<br>
-The common properties between both libraries has been backed into the type informarmation for this interface however<br> See <a href="https://www.electronjs.org/docs/api/browser-window#new-browserwindowoptions">this</a> resource for Electron, if you want to know what options are available <br>
+The common properties between both libraries has been backed into the type information for this interface however<br> See <a href="https://www.electronjs.org/docs/api/browser-window#new-browserwindowoptions">this</a> resource for Electron, if you want to know what options are available <br>
 See <a href="https://nwjs.readthedocs.io/en/latest/References/Manifest%20Format/#window-subfields">this</a> resource for NW.js, if you want to know the available options<br>